www.houstontx.gov > About Houston > Sports & Recreation

 Other options are available for sports enthusiasts.
 From March to September, the City of Houston has 550 softball teams that hit the diamonds.
 From September to November, 30 football teams compete in flag football.
 From November to February, basketball season pulls 175 teams.
 For more information about these activities as well as the numerous sporting clubs available, visit the Parks and Recreation Department.

-The Parks and Recreation Department also has the Houston Youth Diamond Sports League.
+The Houston Parks and Recreation Department also has the Houston Youth Diamond Sports League.
 Affiliated with Major League Baseball's RBI program (Reviving Baseball in the Inner Cities), the program offers youth, ages 4-18, an opportunity to participate in T-ball, baseball and girls' softball at all skill levels.
 For teams that qualify, there is an opportunity to compete in the World Series competition.
 Players also are eligible to be selected for the Major League Baseball National Team, which competes in the amateur Baseball World Championship Tournament.

 From small open areas to the sprawling acreage of Hermann Park and Memorial Park, the Houston Parks and Recreation Department provide many places for you to play and have fun.